Kumph/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This folder contains all tasks relating to project 6 which is a continuation of pointers arrays and strings
+Tasks related to more poniters arrays and strings project